The Last Stag

 Welcome to Japan

 I can barely believe it’s actually happening.
 Today is the best day of my life.
 At last, after years and years of waiting, I get to see Japan with my own eyes.
 My name is Alexander Ross.
 I’m seventeen years old and I’m obsessed, I repeat, I’m obsessed about Japan.
 I love its culture, its art, its history.
 I don’t know why but I find it fascinating.
 There’s something about it that really captivates me.
 For me, Japan is a magical land full of ancient traditions, amazing architecture and, most importantly perhaps, the best food in the world, sushi!
-I love, I’ll repeat it one for time for extra emphasis, I love sushi.
+I love, I’ll repeat it one more time for time for extra emphasis, I love sushi.
 It should be declared a universal treasure and I wonder why it hasn’t been declared as such already.

 As I look out the window and admire the sea of clouds outside, I can only think of landing and begin my first tour of the capital city, Tokyo.
 I can’t wait to get out of this plane and see Kimiko for the first time since summer vacation began a week ago.
 Kimiko, or Kim as I usually call her, is my best friend.
 She returned to Japan to be with her parents who own and manage, to my delighted surprise, one of the best and most exclusive sushi restaurants in the city.
 My mouth waters heavily as I think of the delicacies I will get to eat there.
 My stomach can’t wait for it!

-I’m going to stay in Japan for a month only, after which I will return to England.
+I’m going to stay in Japan for a month only.
+After this I will return to England.
 I wish I could stay longer but that won’t be possible until I finish school.
 I already know what I’m going to do after that.
 I will enroll at the Tokyo University of Arts, one of the most prestigious art schools in Japan, where I will study oil painting, Japanese painting and Japanese pottery and porcelain.
 If time allows, I might even become a bonsai master too.
 My parents wanted me to study in Italy so I could be closer to home but, as I already mentioned, right now, and since a year or so, I’ve become so inexplicably obsessed about Japan that nothing else can take my attention away from it.
-I want to know as much about it as I can and explore every inch of it if possible.
+I want to know as much about it as I can and explore every square inch of it if possible.

 Kimiko has her plans as well.
-After graduating, she’ll move back to Japan, where she’ll study business management and learn to manage her parents’ restaurant so she can open her own later on.
-At first, she was going continue her studies in London but after finding out my plans and my enthusiasm for her native land, she decided to change plans and follow me.
+After graduating, she’ll move back to Japan, where she’ll study business management and learn to run her parents’ restaurant so she can open her own later on.
+At first, she was going to continue her studies in London but after finding out my plans and my enthusiasm for her native land, she decided to change plans and follow me.
 I’m truly happy about it.
 I’ll get to meet with my best friend practically as often as we always have.
 I already have plans to at least eat a meal at her parents’ place every day.
 My future will be delicious!

 It’s about time!

 I move on my seat as I try to wake my butt up.
 I think it’s been numb for hours.
-I then look out the window and realize most of the clouds are gone.
+I then look out the window and realize that most of the clouds are gone.
 I can see land instead.
 I can see Japan for the first time.

 From my place high in the sky, I see mountains in the horizon covered by dense forests, a body of water here and there and the city below.
 It’s amazing.
 I’ve been excited all along, but I’m now absolutely thrilled!